-“I don’t like Northern people, I don’t like Mancunians” – Mark E. Smith’s Guide To Britain
+“I Don’t Like Northern People, I Don’t Like Mancunians” – Mark E. Smith’s Guide to Britain

 “No, it’s not fucking interesting, it’s a waste of my fucking time.
 The fucking smart arses.
 They should have been working on something else and they were just doing it over and over and over again.
 So, this CD was like a little gift from heaven.”

-As the interview winds down we end up outside whilst Mark smokes a cigarette.
-He scans the area, looking at the new buildings, the old ones and the old ones that are about to become new ones, “This area used to just be filled with tropical fish, mad psychopaths and gay guys.”
+As the interview winds down we end up outside while Mark smokes a cigarette.
+He scans the area, looking at the new buildings, the old ones and the old ones that are about to become new ones, “This area used to just be filled with tropical fish, mad psychopaths, and gay guys.”
 Frankly, I can think of no better advertisement for Manchester than that.

 Follow Daniel Dylan Wray on Twitter.
 Or just walk the streets of Sheffield hoping to bump into him.